GLOBAL ECONOMY-Factory activity plunges as coronavirus shock deepens

-Data from the United States later on Wednesday is likely to show a sharp decline in factory activity there too as authorities enforce strict lockdown measures to control the spread of the virus. (reuters://realtime/verb=Open/url=cpurl://apps.cp./Apps/econ-polls?RIC=USPMI%3DECI poll) U.S. consumer confidence has dropped to a near three-year low as the pandemic shakes people's lives, with a record number of Americans filing for unemployment benefits.
+Meanwhile, private-sector U.S. employers cut the most jobs in two-and-a-half years in March, according to the ADP National Employment Report, which probably underestimates the scope of job losses because the survey period ended before the most sweeping social-distancing efforts took effect.
+In one week in mid-March alone, a record 3.3 million Americans sought unemployment benefits for the first time, and another 3.5 million or more are expected to have sought assistance last week.
+"Looking ahead, the timing and strength of the recovery is highly uncertain so long as major parts of the domestic economy are on virtual lockdown and external demand remains in the doldrums," said Oren Klachkin, lead economist at Oxford Economics in New York.

 Output from Britain's factories shrank at the fastest pace since the debt crisis as the spread of coronavirus led to a spiraling of delays and hammered business confidence.
-"With consumers clamping down on all discretionary spending in the current uncertain environment, the manufacturing sector inevitably will struggle further," said Samuel Tombs at Pantheon Macroeconomics.
+In Canada, factory activity was the slowest since October 2010.

 Global fund managers polled by Reuters are convinced the world economy is already in recession, similar to economists' assessments in another Reuters poll.
 As the prospect of a deep recession grows, traders on Wednesday made a fresh dart for the safety of government bonds, the dollar and gold.